grantjenks/python-sortedcontainers/docs/sortedset.rst

    An optional *iterable* provides an initial series of items to populate the :class:`SortedSet`.

-   Unlike a :class:`set`, a :class:`SortedSet` requires items be hashable and comparable.
+   Unlike a :class:`set`, a :class:`SortedSet` requires items be hashable and comparable. :class:`SortedSet` implements the MutableSet and Sequence Abstract Base Class types.

    .. _SortedSet.__contains__:
    .. method:: x in S